Visyond/website-hugo/site/content/features/calculators.md

       - file: /img/Presentation With Chart in Browser.png
     image: /img/Interactive Slides in Browser v3.png
     title: Play With The Assumptions With Ease
-  - descr: >-
-      Once the app or calculator is ready to see the light - securely share it with colleagues, clients or stakeholders without worrying about exposing the spreadsheet data, calculations or sensitive information.
+  - descr: "You can **share the whole presentation or just a few individual slides** with selected stakeholders using Visyond’s unique [Selective Sharing](https://visyond.com/features/selective-sharing/) feature without exposing the spreadsheet and any sensitive or unnecessary information.
+Stakeholders can then safely test their own assumptions without breaking or ever seeing the model and calculations.\r\n\r\nAnd, of course, you can always export the presentation to Powerpoint."
     files:
       - descr: >-
           Allow stakeholders to see only individual parts or whole presentations